 8. Testing different disciplines

-Riders interested in exploring different disciplines can benefit from leasing, as it allows them to ride different types of horses.
+Riders interested in exploring different disciplines can benefit from leasing, allowing them to ride different types of horses.

-Leasing a horse can be an attractive option for a wide range of individuals.
+Leasing a horse can be an attractive option for many individuals.
 From beginners eager to learn more about horseback riding to seasoned competitors looking to advance their skills.

 Here’s a breakdown of who might be eligible and best suited for leasing a horse: